jdm/who-roots-the-rooters/dump.md

 e.g. `Window`.
-The somewhat odd syntax `'a` is a [lifetime variable](http://doc.rust-lang.org/guide-lifetimes.html#named-lifetimes), representing the region of code for which that object is rooted.
+The somewhat odd syntax `'a` is a [lifetime variable](http://doc.rust-lang.org/guide-lifetimes.html#named-lifetimes), representing the region of code in which that object is rooted.
 Crucially,
 this lets us write a [method](https://github.com/servo/servo/blob/1c0e51015fc1a5ba0e189f114e35019af27d68ca/src/components/script/dom/bindings/js.rs#L415-L419) on `Root` with the following signature: